josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

     *   The first entry is for a schematic named `ng-add`.
         It contains the description, and points to the factory function that is called when your schematic is executed.

-1. In your library project's `package.json` file, add a "schematics" entry with the path to your schema file.
+1. In the `package.json` file of your library project, add a "schematics" entry with the path to your schema file.
     The Angular CLI uses this entry to find named schematics in your collection when it runs commands.

     <code-example header="projects/my-lib/package.json (Schematics Collection Reference)" path="schematics-for-libraries/projects/my-lib/package.json" region="collection"></code-example>